craxidile/react-native-course/week01-20170914/fundametal-javascript-datatype-part01.md

 ```

 ## 2. Types in JavaScript
+  Imutable(pass by value)
   * Undefined
   * Boolean (true|false)
   * Number
   * String

+  Mutable (pass by reference)
   * Object
   * Function

+check type variable by tyoeof ....

 ## 3. Truthy and Falsy
 Truthy values represent the value __true__ when they appear in boolean expressions.